mixpanel/docs/Tracking/how-tos/effective-web.md

 # Use a Proxy
 We recommend using a proxy server to track events from your website to Mixpanel.
 This makes tracking less susceptible to ad-blockers, which results in much higher accuracy.
 This means that instead of events going straight from your website -> Mixpanel, they will go from your website -> your proxy -> Mixpanel.

-See [our guide](doc:collection-via-proxy) on how to set up a proxy.
+Setting up a proxy can be quick; see [our guide](doc:collection-via-proxy) for more details.

 # Prefer Local Storage to Cookies